MAMBO-Horizon-WP4/attn-unet-shrub-id/README.md

 # Attention UNet for Semantic Segmentation

 This repository provides a PyTorch implementation of the Attention UNet architecture, designed for semantic segmentation tasks.

-It supports flexible training, inference on large images, and fine-tuning with additional datasets.
+* [workshops](https://github.com/MAMBO-Horizon-WP4/workshops/) repository contains walkthrough notebooks showing re-use of the code to create a shrub identification model.
+* [shrub-prepro](https://github.com/MAMBO-Horizon-WP4/shrub-prepro) repository contains data preparation code for creating training data for this model, also shown in the notebooks.

 ## Table of Contents
 - [Features](#features)